Teaching Ambassador Fellowship

 2010 Alumni Washington Fellow

 Leadership Experience: As an undergraduate, Khachatryan started the UCLA Chapter of the Student California Teachers Association, a statewide organization.
-Within a few years of teaching, she took on more leadership roles at her school.
-She began by coordinating her school’s Gifted and Talented Education student placement and evaluation system.
-Through this, she recruited these GATE students as tutors and initiated a school-wide peer tutorial program for at risk students.
-Khachatryan became adviser to a few student groups on campus and was involved in student activities.
-She was elected co-chair of the Social Science department, through which she led efforts to collaboratively create formative and interim assessments and use data to inform instruction.
-Khachatryan was asked to join her school's Instructional Leadership Team.
-In this capacity, she participated in the decision making of her school for two years, especially having to do with data collection and analysis, assessments, and professional development.
+Within a few years of teaching, she took on leadership roles at her school.
+For example, she was elected co-chair of the Social Science department, through which she led efforts to collaboratively create formative and interim assessments and use data to understand student learning and modify instruction.
+As a member of her school’s Instructional Leadership Team, Khachatryan participated in the decision making of her school, especially having to do with data collection and analysis and professional development.
+More recently at the Stanford GSE, Khachatryan served as a University Supervisor for the Teacher Education Program and as a Graduate Student Representative for the Curriculum Studies and Teacher Education area.
+Last year, Khachatryan also served as a Peer Reviewer for the U.S. Department of Education’s Teacher Quality Partnerships Grant Competition.

 Education: Khachatryan received her Bachelor's degree in Sociology and Education Studies in 2003 from UCLA, as well as her teaching credential and first Master's degree in Education two years later.
 Her first master’s research dealt with interdisciplinary teaching.
 Upon completing her fifth year of teaching, Khachatryan also earned her administrative credential and her second Master's degree from UCLA.
 This research involved marginalization of English Learners and immigrants.
-Currently a Ph.D. student at Stanford, Khachatryan is interested in how feedback on teaching impacts performance.
+Khachatryan’s current doctoral qualifying study involves how feedback on teaching impacts teaching performance.

 Areas of Interest/Expertise: